Lives in the Balance – Jackson Browne (1986)

 With what it takes to find out what’s true

-But Browne, who is a gifted writer of melodies, seems to have spent all his work on the lyrics, leaving very little room for music.
+But on Lives in the Balance, Browne, who is a gifted writer of melodies and personal, heartfelt sentiments, seems to have spent all his work on his animosity toward Reagan, leaving very little room for music.
 It seems an afterthought; on one song, he even resorts to reggae to fill in the accompaniment to his lyrics (“Till I Go Down”).
 It’s only on the single “In the Shape of a Heart” where we see the old Jackson Browne emerge.
 It’s about his relationship with his first wife, who died in 1976.